 Here is a quick overview of leasing vs. buying solar panels:

 Let’s go through some of the pros and cons of leasing solar panels compared to purchasing solar panels with a loan.
+Make sure you talk to a qualified solar professional to find out what makes sense for your particular situation.

 Leasing solar panels is only right for you if you want minimal responsibility for the solar panels installed.
 The owner of the solar panels (typically the solar leasing companies or installers) will send out a crew for maintenance or if anything needs to be fixed.